The Internal Revenue Service is the government agency responsible for gathering returns, analyzing them for accuracy, and collecting back taxes.

 Possibly the biggest challenge with audits is that they consume a lot of your time.
 Even if it turns out you did not file incorrectly, you will spend more time with an auditor than you’d prefer.
 For example, you will receive notices, need to contact the IRS, gather records, meet for appointments, and deal with the aftermath of a decision.

-Though a high-quality audit defense does cost money, it is a far better option compared to a prepaid defense offered through a company like TurboTax.
 At Levy & Associates, you’re a valued client—not a number.
 You can rest assured that we’ll put our extensive experience to work defending you throughout the audit process.